-2019 2018
+- 2020 2019

-Cash and cash equivalents \$ 629,027 649,392
+Cash and cash equivalents \$ 580,122 629,027

-Restricted cash 1,663,242 2,597,660
+Restricted cash - 3,348,045 1,663,242

-\$ 2,292,269 3,247,052
+\$ 3,928,167 2,292,269

-(d) Investments and Restricted Cash
+(c) Investments and Restricted Cash

 The Mutual accounts for investments and restricted funds under the provisions of ASC Topic 320, Investments - Debt and Equity Securities.
 This statement requires the Mutual to classify and account for investments in equity securities that have readily determinable fair values and for all debt securities into three categories: (1) debt securities that the Mutual has the positive intent and the ability to hold to maturity are classified as held-to-maturity securities and reported at amortized cost; (2) debt and equity securities that are bought and held principally for the purpose of selling them in the near term are classified as trading securities and reported at fair value, with unrealized gains and losses included in earnings; and (3) debt securities not classified as held-to-maturity securities or trading securities are classified as available-for-sale securities and reported at fair value, with unrealized gains and losses excluded from earnings and reported as other comprehensive income.
-Equity securities including mutual funds not classified as held-to-maturity securities or trading securities are classified as available-for-sale securities and reported at fair value, with unrealized gains and losses included in earnings during the year ended December 31, 2019.
+Equity securities including mutual funds not classified as held-to-maturity securities or trading securities are classified as available-for-sale securities and reported at fair value, with unrealized gains and losses included in earnings during the year ended December 31, 2020.
+Unrealized gains and losses from available-for-sale securities were included in other comprehensive income during the year ended December 31, 2019.